albertojromerot/ZNE-Quantum-Circuit-Noise-Mitigation/README.md

 This project was inspired by the [Zero-Noise Extrapolation (ZNE)](https://mitiq.readthedocs.io/en/stable/guide/zne.html) documentation provided by Mitiq, a quantum error mitigation library.
 The concept of ZNE and its applications in noise mitigation techniques greatly influenced the development of this repository.

 Additionally, we would like to express our gratitude to the [Quantum Open Source Foundation (QOSF)](https://www.qosf.org) for their contributions to the advancement of quantum computing research and open-source initiatives.
 Their dedication to fostering collaboration and innovation in the quantum computing community has been instrumental in shaping this project.

-We extend our thanks to the individuals and organizations who have shared their knowledge, expertise, and resources, contributing to the growth and development of quantum computing technologies worldwide.